Prince Harry Celebrates New Role As A Father With Latest Wardrobe Choice

 Harry’s trip to The Hague was to launch the one-year countdown to the Invictus Games in 2020, which he himself developed after a trip to the Warrior Games in the United States back in 2013.
 According to the program’s official website, the Duke of Sussex “saw first-hand how the power of sport can help physically, psychologically and socially those suffering from injuries and illness.”

 According to People Magazine, the royal spent his time apart from his wife Meghan Markle and newborn son learning about the preparations being made for the upcoming games, meeting potential competitors and helping to launch the event.
-At one point, the Duke was captured taking a bike ride, during which he sported merchandise for the Invictus Games that also honored his introduction to fatherhood.
+At one point, the duke was captured taking a bike ride, during which he sported merchandise for the Invictus Games that also honored his introduction to fatherhood.

 Just three days after the birth of his son, Prince Harry traveled to the Netherlands on Thursday to officially launch the one-year countdown to the Invictus Games in The Hague https://t.co/FGqp4ynNmr